Arcadianlee/Photonics-FDTD-DRL/README.md

 # Photonics-FDTD-DRL
 Optimization and inverse design of nanoscale laser cavities using Deep Reinforcement Learning.
+Here is link to our paper: https://www.degruyter.com/document/doi/10.1515/nanoph-2022-0692/html

 ## Abstrat:<br/>
 Photonics inverse design relies on human experts to search for a design topology